cloudfoundry-community/spring-service-broker/README.md

 cloudfoundry-service-broker
 ===========================

+# NOTE

+I created a spring boot starter project in place of this boilerplate.
+It should be much easier to use: [https://github.com/spgreenberg/spring-boot-starter-cf-service-broker](https://github.com/spgreenberg/spring-boot-starter-cf-service-broker)

+# Overview

 Spring MVC framework app for V2 CloudFoundry service brokers

-# Overview

 The goal is to provide a boilerplate Spring MVC application that can be used to quickly implement new Service Brokers in CloudFoundry.
 The boilerplate implements the restful controllers required of service brokers and provides a set of 3 simple interfaces to implement for a new service.